 Screaming homeless with heavy psychiatric disorders

-The results were noticible.
-In october 2008, the streets of the 4 large cities had lost 6.500 homeless people.
-Classic urban sights such as drugusers, screaming homeless with heavy psychiatric disorders, beggers, petty thieves, homeless prostitutes, all once a common sight in Amsterdam, had more or less disappeared from the Amsterdam view.
+The results were noticeable.
+In October 2008, the streets of the 4 large cities had lost 6.500 homeless people.
+Classic urban sights such as drug users, screaming homeless with heavy psychiatric disorders, beggars, petty thieves, homeless prostitutes, all once a common sight in Amsterdam, had more or less disappeared from the Amsterdam view.
 The project cost €175 million.
 It was calculated each invested euro saved 2-3 euros.

 No, it’s not allowed to sleep outside in Amsterdam (nor in your car).
 If you sleep on a park bench, the police can arrest you.
 You will be spending the night in jail.
-It’s not likely the police will actually arrest you, unless you cause disturbance.
+It’s not likely the police will actually arrest you unless you cause a disturbance.